artem-y/hexcode/README.md

-# findcolor
+# heXcode
-Find the name of color asset in Xcode project, if it already exists
+Find Xcode color asset by its hex value